-- 1. Shift into P (Park).
+- Shift into P (Park).

 - Press the CONFIG button to enter the configure menu options.

-- 3. Select Display Settings.
+- Select Display.

 - Select Rear Camera Options.

 - Select Symbols or Guidelines.
-When a checkmark appears next to the option, the feature is on.
+When a checkmark appears next to the feature, it is turned on.

 Rear Cross Traffic Alert (RCTA)